 Simran Jeet Singh (23:38):

 Yeah, I love that.
 I think it's so true.
 And it is one of those tensions in life where my wife calls me out on this all the time.
 Sometimes, I care too much and sometimes I don't care.
-Super Bowl was last night.
+The Super Bowl was last night.
 Why am I so invested in sports?
 And then halfway through, I'm not paying attention.
 It's like, "Hey, don't you care about this game?"
 It's like being present, but also not being present, and finding out the right balance of attaching.

-And part of what I've learned in finding that balance is grounding it in a sense of oneness, of interconnectedness, is in what I've experienced the best way to live both with the full presence of the self, while also the humility, with the perspective of the rest of the world, the fullness of time as you said.
-So having a sense of interconnectedness to the world helps you see yourself for who you are, without making yourself to be more important in ways that we are so easy and apt to do.
+And part of what I've learned in finding that balance is grounding it in a sense of oneness, of interconnectedness, is in what I've experienced the best way to live, both with the full presence of the self, while also the humility, with the perspective of the rest of the world, the fullness of time as you said.
+So having a sense of interconnectedness to the world helps you see yourself for who you are, without making yourself to be more important in ways that we are so easily apt to do.
 And so it's that teaching, which I think in many ways is the core of spiritual wisdom, that can really give us a different way of being in this world.